midhun-1901ee34/Community-Members/README.md

-# Community-Members
-List of name of DSC-IIT Patna Members
+### List of name and taglines of DSC-IIT Patna Members

 Vatsal Singhal ( naam nhi suna hoga :-( )